-Diversity and inclusion: managing gender transition at workby
+Diversity and inclusion: Managing gender transition at workby

-Practical advice for employers on creating trans-inclusive workplaces and supporting employees who may be undergoing gender transition.
+To mark the first day of Trans Awareness Week 2021, Cheryl Morgan offers practical advice for employers on creating trans-inclusive workplaces and supporting employees who may be undergoing gender transition.

 Someone at your workplace has announced that they will be undergoing gender transition.
-Of course you have agreed to support them – but how do you do that?
+Of course, you have agreed to support them – but how do you do that?
 What steps should you take to ensure that the process is a success?

 The success of a workplace transition cannot be left to the trans employee.
 Everyone has to play their part.

 The first thing to note is that not all transitions are the same.
-In some cases all that appears to be involved is someone asking you to call them Mx and use they/them pronouns.
+In some cases, all that appears to be involved is someone asking you to call them Mx and use they/them pronouns.
 Other people will be having lots of medical treatment.